PLSysSec/ct-wasm-ports/eval/README.md

 ## Building

-Simply run:
+In this directory, simply run:

 ```bash
 $ make
 ```

-And the script will take care of downloading and building all the appropriate tools.
+This script will take care of downloading and building all the appropriate tools.

 ## Usage